Wiktionary: Critical reception

 The measure of correctness of the inflections for a subset of the Polish words in the English Wiktionary showed that this grammatical data is very stable (a study showed that only 131 out of 4,748 Polish words have had their inflection data corrected).

 As of 2016, Wiktionary has seen growing use in academia.
+In February 2024 edition of Nature, the relation between CEFR vocabulary level and user interest in English Wiktionary entries has been assessed.

 Wiktionary data in natural language processing

 Wiktionary has semi-structured data.
 Wiktionary lexicographic data can be converted to machine-readable format in order to be used in natural language processing tasks.

 Wiktionary's data mining is a complex task.
 There are the following difficulties: